 - Seek input regularly: Ask grantees what they think of your performance.
 Regularly solicit anonymous feedback on your work and approach intermittently.
 Regularly discuss what you hear, with your team.

 - Act on what you hear: Listen, discuss, and then DO!
 What can you change now you have more information about your performance?
 Report back to grantees on how their input changed your practice.
 Thank them for it!

 This list is not fully comprehensive or definitive.
 Consulting your grantees is important to understand the nuances of Grantee-Centric Philanthropy in the context you and they work in.
 Together you can create a process that prioritizes and facilitates increased impact.

+Grantee-Centric Philanthropy is not saying yes to every request that comes to you and burning out your staff.
+It requires that you also take in to account the needs and capacity of your own team.
+Your actions and commitments must be sustainable.
 Being grantee-centric isn’t something you can just do overnight.
-It will take time to shift culture and build a set of habits amongst your team.
+It will take time to shift culture and build the right set of habits amongst your team.
 Take things slowly and integrate one or two steps a month.
-Keep asking your grantees how you’re doing.
+Keep asking your grantees and your team how you’re doing.
 Keep adding and shifting as you hear from your grantees about what works best for them.
 It’s a journey rather than a destination.
 No one foundation, as far as we know, is an expert at all these things—yet!